DerGuru/The-Resonant/New Chapters/Part3/P3-07_Anomaly_Detection.md

 "Okay."

 "Now look at this."
-He highlighted another section—sharp spikes, repeating patterns, consistent intervals.
+He highlighted another sectionâ€”sharp spikes, repeating patterns, consistent intervals.
 "This started three days ago.
 Frequency spikes.
 Regular.
 Structured.
 Not random."

 Jason leaned closer.
 The pattern was clear even to his relatively untrained eye.
 "What causes that?"

-"Either active inflection—someone shaping something big—or..."
+"Either active inflectionâ€”someone shaping something bigâ€”or..."
 Milo hesitated. "...or something trying to communicate."

 "Communicate with what?"
 Lina asked.